Get a free, no obligation personal loan quote with rates as low as 6.99%

 Charitable Donations

-The Canadian tax system encourages individuals to make charitable donations by offering a generous tax credit.
-Be sure to get the official charitable donations receipt from the organization you donate to for your taxes.
+The Canadian tax system encourages individuals to make charitable donations by offering a tax credit.
+Be sure to get the official charitable donation receipt from the organization you donate to.
 Most charitable organizations will give you the official receipt as soon as you donate.
-Lastly, if it is your first time making and claiming a donation, you are eligible for a super credit.
-If you have some extra money at the end of a tax year, consider making a donation for the big tax credit and the pleasurable feeling of contributing to a good cause!

 Final Thoughts